 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Corvallis is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Corvallis is a town of managers, service providers, and construction workers and builders.
 There are especially a lot of people living in Corvallis who work in management occupations (25.00%), healthcare suport services (13.44%), and healthcare (8.29%).

-Telecommuters are a relatively large percentage of the workforce: 14.95% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.95% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Corvallis, however, is that residents on average have to contend with a long commute, spending on average 40.72 minutes every day commuting to work.

-The percentage of adults in Corvallis with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.74% of adults in Corvallis have a bachelor's degree or advanced degree.
+The citizens of Corvallis are slightly less educated than the national average of 21.84% for the average city or town: 15.74% of adults in Corvallis have a bachelor's degree or advanced degree

 The per capita income in Corvallis in 2022 was $29,757, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $119,028 for a family of four.
 However, Corvallis contains both very wealthy and poor people as well.